jpritikin/coach/content/docs/me/psychoactive/psilomethoxin.md

 ### Cooking

 Pm is sensitive to heat.
-This is thought to be one reason why Pm has not yet yielded to scientific analysis.
 To mix the powder with chocolate, use the lowest possible temperature.

 ### Dosage